wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 5. Worpit provides 4 ways to install the plugin making it easy to get started.

 == Changelog ==

+= 1.0.14 =

+* No functional change, just some wording on plugin.

 = 1.0.13 =